sci-42ver/SICP_SDF/SDF_notes.md

   2. `stepper`: `+`
   3. `make-initial-history`: `-,*`.
 ### 3.1.5
-Problems with combinators:
+Problems with combinators and possible solutions using generic procedure:
-1. > add-arithmetics prioritized its arguments, such that their order can matter See `constant-union` from `add-arithmetics`
+1. > add-arithmetics prioritized its arguments, such that *their order can matter* See `constant-union` from `add-arithmetics`
+  - ~~sol~~: See `add-generic-arith-constants!` which still uses `constant-union`, so the above problem is not solved.
+    See 3.2.2 Construction depends on order! where `add-handler!` *may* overload handlers so "order" matters.
-1. > means that it's impossible to augment the codomain arithmetic after the function arithmetic has been constructed. implied in `(arithmetic-domain-predicate codomain-arithmetic)` in `function-extender` by `extend-arithmetic` which calls `add-arithmetics`.
+1. > means that it's impossible to *augment the codomain arithmetic* after the function arithmetic has been constructed. implied in `(arithmetic-domain-predicate codomain-arithmetic)` in `function-extender` by `extend-arithmetic` which calls `add-arithmetics`.
+  - sol: solved by `extend-generic-arithmetic!` and `add-generic-arith-operations!` since we delayed func addition until `add-generic-arith-operations!` and "generic" have no restriction for dispatch.
 1. > we might wish to define an arithmetic for functions that return functions.
-  IMHO `pure-function-extender` has done this by `(lambda args (apply-operation ...))`.
+  ~~IMHO `pure-function-extender` has done this by `(lambda args (apply-operation ...))`.~~ (the above is wrong since `codomain-operation` doesn't support func type supported by `pure-function-extender`.
+So `(apply-operation codomain-operation '(func-1 func-2))` will fail.)
   - The key problem may be "self reference" implying nested recursion.
-  - See exercise 3.4.
+    See exercise 3.4.
+  - sol: same as the above point since generic will always dispatch, ~~after ((* num func-1) arg) -> (* num func-2), ~~ the above `codomain-operation` must work if inner handler supports that.
 1. TODO
-  > One problem is that *the shapes of the parts* must be worked out ahead of time
+  > One problem is that *the shapes of the parts* must be worked out *ahead of time* ...
+This is not a problem for a well-understood domain, such as arithmetic
+  IMHO See exercise 3.4, i.e. what types do each func allow decides the order of arithmetics.
+  - sol: again all are *delayed* until `add-generic-arith-operations!`.
 1. > Other problems with combinators are that the behavior of any part of a combinator system must be independent of its context.
+A powerful source of flexibility that is available to a designer is to *build systems that do depend upon their context*.
   IMHO this is due to that they don't need global variables.
   This is also shown in `add-arithmetics`.
+  - sol: Maybe again due to `add-generic-arith-operations!` since handler is that context and for outside we just uses *generic*?
 ## 3.2
 - The power of extensible generics
   I only read the context of "generic".